Giant Haystacks: Professional wrestling career

-Meanwhile, on 23 November 1978 at the Royal Albert Hall, Haystacks captured the British Heavyweight Championship from Tony St. Clair by splashing St.Clair in the knees to win by a technical knockout.
+Meanwhile, on 23 November 1978 at the Royal Albert Hall, Haystacks captured the British Heavyweight Championship from Tony St. Clair, by splashing St.Clair in the knees to win by a technical knockout.
 He lost the title back to St. Clair in April 1979 at the same venue by disqualification.

 On 5 February 1991 in an angle at a TV taping for S4C's Reslo show in Machynlleth, Wales, Haystacks issued a challenge to Pat Roach – having just been disqualified in a tag match (later released on VHS on the Wrestling Madness compilation) pitting himself and Drew McDonald against Roach and Robbie Brookside – for Roach's European Heavyweight Championship.
-Haystacks defeated Roach for the title the following night on 6 February in Llantrisant, Glamorgan Wales but lost it back to Roach later that year.
+Haystacks defeated Roach for the title the following night on 6 February in Llantrisant, Rhondda Cynon Taf Wales but lost it back to Roach later that year.

-In late 1991 at Fairfield Hall, Croydon, Haystacks faced Nagasaki in a match – filmed for a BBC2 Arena documentary on Nagasaki – for what was said to be the CWA World Heavyweight Championship (in fact held at the time by Rambo) and was awarded the match and the championship when Nagasaki, suffering from cracked ribs, withdrew from the match and fled to the dressing room after being unmasked.
-Haystacks made sporadic defences of his title during 1992–1993 and he and Nagasaki continued their enmity, sometimes in tag matches where Haystacks teamed with lesser superheavyweight Scrubber Daly (Malcolm Hardimann) until Nagasaki's 1993 retirement.
+In late 1991 at Fairfield Hall, Croydon, Haystacks faced Nagasaki in a match – filmed for a BBC2 Arena documentary on Nagasaki – for what was said to be the CWA World Heavyweight Championship, in fact held at the time by Rambo.
+Haystacks was awarded the match and the championship when Nagasaki, suffering from cracked ribs, withdrew from the match and fled to the dressing room after being unmasked.
+Haystacks made sporadic defences of his title in 1992–1993.

+He and Nagasaki continued their enmity, sometimes in tag matches where Haystacks teamed with lesser superheavyweight Scrubber Daly (Malcolm Hardimann) until Nagasaki's 1993 retirement.
 At this point manager Lloyd Ryan and Nagasaki impersonator King Kendo took over the feud, lasting until Haystacks's 1996 WCW debut.
-Indeed, prior to receiving his call-up for WCW, Haystacks had been advertised to face King Kendo in a lumberjack match at the same early 1996 Croydon show as was headlined by a troupe of Michinoku Pro wrestlers in a six man tag match.
+Prior to receiving his call-up for WCW, Haystacks had been advertised to face King Kendo in a lumberjack match, at the same early 1996 Croydon show as was headlined by a troupe of Michinoku Pro wrestlers in a "triple" (six man) tag match.

 Haystacks also wrestled across the world.
 Ruane wrestled in Calgary, Alberta, Canada for Stu Hart's Stampede Wrestling promotion as the "Loch Ness Monster", managed by J.R.
-Foley from Wigan, England (alias John Foley, alumnus of Billy Riley's Wigan Snakepit wrestling school).
-He also worked for the CWA in Germany and Austria, winning several trophy tournaments there, as well as in India, South Africa where he feuded with local fan favourite Jan Wilkins and Zimbabwe, where he was made an honorary citizen.
+Foley from Wigan, England, alias John Foley, alumnus of Billy Riley's Wigan Snakepit wrestling school.
+He also wrestled on French TV show New Catch on TF1 in 1988 and Eurosport in 1991 and worked for the CWA in Germany and Austria, winning several trophy tournaments there, as well as in India, South Africa where he feuded with local fan favourite Jan Wilkins and Zimbabwe, where he was made an honorary citizen.